-Regarding the further financial EU assistance beyond 2013, the EC has made a proposal in November 2011 for additional 500 million to support the decommissioning in Bulgaria, Lithuania and Slovakia.
+In December 2013 the EU decided to extend with additional € 969 million the financial assistance for the nuclear decommissioning assistance programmes in Lithuania, Bulgaria and Slovakia by adopting two new Council Regulations15.
+This support is foreseen until the end of the current EU multiannual financial framework 2014 - 2020.
 These funds will contribute to the continuation of safe decommissioning of the nuclear power plants Kozloduy, Ignalina and Bohunice.
 This new financial assistance should support the efforts of the three Member States who are ultimately responsible for nuclear safety, including the financing of decommissioning.
 The Union assistance for decommissioning of nuclear power plants aims at reaching an irreversible state in the decommissioning process and eliminating the major source of radiological hazard.